-In autosomal dominant polycystic kidney disease (ADPKD), does the symptom and severity of symptoms of tend to be the same among affected family members (e.g., would a mother and her son with ADPKD be similarly affected)?
+I am curious if my fiance who has inherited polycystic disease from his mother will follow her patterns and symptoms that she has faced with this disease.
+In autosomal dominant polycystic kidney disease (ADPKD), do the symptoms and severity of symptoms tend to be the same among affected family members (e.g., would a mother and her son with ADPKD be similarly affected)?
 See answer

 My brother was been recently diagnosed with autosomal dominant polycystic kidney disease (ADPKD).
 I am interested in testing to determine if I will go on to develop symptoms in the future.
 What are symptoms of ADPKD?
 How is it diagnosed?
 What influences the age at which symptoms begin to appear?
 See answer